Adaptive AHRS / Air Data Computer/ Global Satellite Navigation System

 - Simple upgrade to a Dual AHRS.
 The same enclosure houses single or dual AHRS.

-- The internal magnetometer allows for a full-accuracy AHRS startup even when an external magnetometer is unavailable.
+- The internal magnetometer provides yaw stabilization data for a full-accuracy AHRS startup even when an external magnetometer is unavailable.

 - Fast startup.
 Full accuracy attitude data is typically available 15 seconds after power-up, and there are no limitations on motion during startup.